Nurse Residency Program

 The Nurse Residency Program at CHOP is a 12-month program designed for new graduate nurses.

-Our program is based on the Vizient/AACN Nurse Residency Program that helps transition new nurses into clinical roles and builds their confidence.
-CHOP's Nurse Residency Program also includes a focus on leadership, patient outcomes and the role of the professional nurse.
+CHOP’s Nurse Residency Program helps transition new nurses into clinical roles and builds their confidence.
+It is based on four domains, leadership, patient outcomes, the role of the professional nurse, and scholarship for nursing practice.

 The program includes: